 Document copyrights, findings about licences, and decisions:

-Note the current licence of your product (entire bundle of created components) or project (one program or standalone component), if set.
+Note the current licence of your product (packaged bundle of components) or project (separate program or component), if set.

+Capture copyrights for used contributions.

 Request software composition analysis (SCA) and software licence analysis (SLA) through GÉANT Jira [Jira_RSWR].

-Scan the project codebase, producing an inventory of used components and their licences with the SCA service.
+Scan the project codebase, producing an inventory of used components and their licences with the SCA service (will set up SCA project, scan codebase and deliver SCA report).

-Interpret SCA outputs.
+Interpret SCA outputs and findings.

+If there are ambiguities, complex situations or need for advanced support, proceed with the support provided by SLA service.

-Additionally, analyse and document dependencies and licences with the SLA service.
+Additionally analyse and document dependencies and licences.

-As a part of (or based on the outputs of) SCA, SLA and, potentially, dedicated security and vulnerability reviews of your software, review and update the inventory of used components.
+Based on the outputs of SCA and, potentially, dedicated security and vulnerability reviews of your software, review and update the inventory of used components.
 Identify:

 Vulnerable open source components that should be removed or replaced.